alexx021dev/reqirment-analysis/README.md

 ### Non-functional Requirements
 These define system attributes like performance, usability, etc.
 - Example: The system should load pages within 2 seconds under normal conditions.
+**Acceptance Criteria:**
+1. User must be able to review all selected services before payment.
+2. The system should calculate the total price including tax and discounts.
+3. The payment should be processed using integrated payment gateways (e.g., PayPal, Credit Card).
+4. A confirmation page must be shown after successful payment.
+5. An invoice must be sent to the user’s registered email.